HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-3 Electrical math.md

   - $P = I^2 \times R$
   - $P = \frac{E^2}{R}$

 The more you **practice using these**, the easier they become.
-Soon enough, you’ll be solving electrical problems on the fly!
+Soon enough, you'll be solving electrical problems on the fly!

 ---